-This cycle composed of conferences, screenings, readings and concerts evokes the political and cultural history before 1941 of the regions located today on the territory of Ukraine: Ukraine land of pogroms, of famines, massacres in the 1920s and 1930s is also the place where an intense political life (Zionism, Bund, agricultural communities) and cultural (cinema, literature) develops in the Jewish community.
+This cycle of lectures, screenings, readings and concerts evokes the political and cultural history before 1941 of the regions located today on the territory of Ukraine: Ukraine land of pogroms, of famines, massacres in the 1920s and 1930s is also the place where an intense political (Zionism, Bund, agricultural communities) and cultural (cinema, literature) life developed in the Jewish community.
 From 1941, the arrival of Nazi troops seals the fate of the Jewish populations who still reside there.

 Monday 22 and Thursday 25 October 2007